Skip to Content

 Later that same day, they agreed to do so.
 Adams and the Turkish official were elated:

 In an attempt to show that Adams was aware that his actions were criminal, prosecutors highlight alleged attempts by Adams to cover his tracks.
-One instance involves Adams allegedly trying to fake a paper trail to claim he reimbursed an aide for Turkish Airline tickets—even though there had never even been an initial payment to reimburse.
+One instance involves Adams allegedly trying to fake a paper trail to claim he reimbursed an aide for airplane tickets—even though there had never even been an initial payment to reimburse.

 Prosecutors also presented text messages in which Adams allegedly promised to delete potentially incriminating text messages.